lrug/lrug.org/source/meetings/2016/november/index.html.md

 > 'architecture astronaut' or fighting rails to implement 'better' patterns,
 > it's a really basic intro to some of the layers you can implement tomorrow
 > to compartmentalise your code without having to fight the framework.

+### Food and Drinks

+{::sponsor name="Cogent" size="main" /}

+The nice people at [Cogent](http://cogent.co/) have arranged to provide us with some pizza and drinks.
+These will be available before the meeting in the Skilss Matter downstairs bar area, so there's even more reasons to turn up early.
+Cogent are a software agency in Melbourne, Australia, and are looking to hire ruby devs, if you're interested they'll help you relocate.

+Thanks for supporting us [Cogent](http://cogent.co)!

 Afterwards
 ----------